mchmarny/github-activity-counter/README.md

 bin/setup
 ```

-In addition to the above dependencies, we are going to create a specific service account dedicated to this service.
-And to ensure that that service is able to do only the intended tasks and nothing more, we are going to configure it with a explicit roles:
+In addition to the above dependencies, the `bin/setup` script also create a specific service account which will be used to run Cloud Run service.
+To ensure that this service is able to do only the intended tasks and nothing more, we are going to configure it with a few explicit roles:

 * `run.invoker` - required to execute Cloud Run service
 * `pubsub.publisher` - required to publish events to Cloud PubSub